-It is said that "even the eye wants its part", which is why when we prepare something or when we choose a food we often rely above all, in addition to the scent, on the aspect with which the food is presented to us!
-A beautiful dish with bright colors will surely attract our attention more than a gray or pale colored dish; but if we said that even the eye wants its part .. well we must consider that "often the dress does not make the monk !!" and the rainbow cake at the supermarket counter that inspired us so much, maybe is not as healthy as beautiful !!
+It is said that “even the eye wants its part”, which is why when we prepare something or when we choose a food we often rely above all, in addition to the scent, on the aspect with which the food is presented to us!
+A beautiful dish with bright colors will surely attract our attention more than a gray or pale colored dish; but if we have said that even the eye wants its part .. well we must consider that "often the dress does not make the monk !!" and the rainbow cake at the supermarket counter that inspired us so much, maybe it's not as healthy as it is beautiful !!

 What are food dyes?

 A food coloring is a chemical compound that can be used to change the color of a food and due to this property it is classified as a food additive.
-Dyes are not a technological tool necessary for food, but they are used because color is a fundamental element in the choice and judgment of food!
+Dyes are not a necessary technological tool for food, but they are used because color is a fundamental element in the choice and judgment of food!

 As food additives, all dyes, natural or synthetic, are marked with a 3-digit code (between 100 and 199) preceded by the letter E, a coding system that we find on the labels of the foods that contain them.

-Artificial alternatives to food colors are much cheaper, chemically stable, uniform in color and always available in large quantities and this has meant that the food industry could not do without them to improve the appearance of colorless foods or those that have lost it during the manufacturing process.
+Artificial alternatives to food colors are much cheaper, chemically stable, uniform in color and always available in large quantities and this has meant that the food industry could not do without them to improve the appearance of colorless foods or those that have it. lost during the manufacturing process.

 Despite the technological advantages, the scientific evidence supporting a potential correlation between the ingestion of some synthetic dyes and the development of allergies, tumors and hyperactivity in children is different: for this reason we are trying to devise new food formulations that go to replace synthetic dyes with natural dyes.

 Natural food dyes are compounds extracted from biological sources such as plants, algae, insects, fungi and animals; additives with code from E100 to E163 are natural organic dyes and can be used both to color the external and internal surface (mass) of the food.
-The natural dyes with code from E170 to E180 are inorganic dyes, i.e. of mineral origin that can only be used for coloring the outer surface of the food!
+The natural dyes with code from E170 to E180 are instead inorganic dyes, i.e. of mineral origin that can only be used for coloring the outer surface of the food!